kerberos-io/factory/kubernetes/README.md

 ### Deployment

 To install the Kerberos Factory web app inside your cluster, simply execute below `kubectl` command.
-This will create the deployment for us with the necessary configurations, and exposed it on internal IP address, thanks to our `LoadBalancer` MetalLB.
+This will create the deployment for us with the necessary configurations, and exposed it on internal/external IP address, thanks to our `LoadBalancer` MetalLB or cloud provider.

     kubectl apply -f ./kerberos-factory/deployment.yaml -n kerberos-factory